 The city of Vancouver has a strong connection with the arts.
 Throughout downtown and the surrounding areas, public artworks are on display in the form of colorful art murals, commemorative memorials and artistic statues.

-Visitors can freely roam in search of art – or use the Murals Map to create your own walking tour to these Vancouver, Washington tourists attractions.
+You can choose to roam freely or use this Murals Map to create your own walking tour.

 #5 Explore Uptown Village